Bollywood publicist reveals PR tricks to select students of event management - www.lokmattimes.com

 Bollywood publicist reveals PR tricks to select students of event management

-PNN Mumbai (Maharashtra) [India], March 15: In a captivating and enlightening session, renowned Bollywood PR guru Dale Bhagwagar shared ...
+Mumbai (Maharashtra) [India], March 15: In a captivating and enlightening session, renowned Bollywood PR guru Dale Bhagwagar shared his ...

 Mumbai (Maharashtra) [India], March 15: In a captivating and enlightening session, renowned Bollywood PR guru Dale Bhagwagar shared his wealth of knowledge with a group of event management students at the Mumbai branch of India's leading media school ‘Media Skills – New York Academy'.